mattpaletta/typecheck/GettingStarted.md

 // ...
 const bool did_solve = tm.solve()
 ```
-This returns a boolean indicating if we could a solution.
-More information about why a program failed to typecheck is on the roadmap but not implemented at this time.
+This returns a boolean indicating if we could find a solution.
+More information about *why* a program failed to typecheck is on the roadmap, but not implemented at this time.

 Assuming we did find a solution, we can get the final resolved types for each variable.
 See `Resolved Types`.